 My previous patch contained a serious bug which might have caught the web-server to stop responding if a connection got closed abruptly.
 I also added support for hex numbers written with small letters.

-#5 Updated by pprkut over 6 years ago
+#5 Updated by pprkut almost 7 years ago

 I tried your patch, but I couldn't get lighttpd to compile with it.
 Here's the error I get: